rawiniw/APM-Project/README.md

 Final project for Advanced Predictive Modeling with professor Joydeep Ghosh.
 Below are links to the relevant pieces of work for our final submission.
 You can also [view our blog on Medium](https://medium.com/@rawini23/american-sign-language-hand-gesture-recognition-f1c4468fb177).

+This project and blog was a joint effort by Rawini Dias, LaShay Fontenot, Katie Grant, Chris Henson, and Shivank Sood.

 ## Data

 [Dynamic Signs Leap Motion Data](https://github.com/chenson2018/APM-Project/tree/master/LeapMotion/Leap_Motion_Data)